awsdocs/aws-lambda-developer-guide/doc_source/API_EventSourceMappingConfiguration.md

 Required: No

  **MaximumBatchingWindowInSeconds**   <a name="SSS-Type-EventSourceMappingConfiguration-MaximumBatchingWindowInSeconds"></a>
 \(Streams\) The maximum amount of time to gather records before invoking the function, in seconds\.
+The default value is zero\.
 Type: Integer
 Valid Range: Minimum value of 0\.
 Maximum value of 300\.
 Required: No